 This is a program designed to help adults over the age of 62, medically fragile people, seniors who may be isolated, and also our soldiers who are deployed National Guard and reserve members who may be in need of emergency energy assistance.
 It is available yearly during the summer months until funds are exhausted.

 Energy Assistance Program - Eligible households are given assistance for their bills once per year.
-The electric bill assistance is based upon a household's energy use and gross income.
+While funds will vary, the amount of the electric bill assistance is based upon a household's energy use and gross income.
 The program is not intended to meet 100% of a household's expenses.
 The maximum grant provided can be as much as $800 per applicant.
 More.

 Weatherization Assistance Program - This assistance program, which is administered by the Housing Division of the Nevada Department of Business and Industry (NHD), will help eligible Nevadans lower their utility bills by helping them increase and improve the energy efficiency of their home.
 This help may come in the form of weather stripping, added insulation, and minor home repairs.